 A breath of nostalgia!

 In the 1800s Bergen was Europe’s biggest wooden city, a distinctive city environment with closely spaced wooden buildings, busy streets, markets and alleys.
-At Gamle Bergen open air museum you can experience some of this atmosphere, with houses from the eighteenth, nineteenth and twentieth centuries.
+At old Bergen open air Museum you can experience some of this atmosphere, with houses from the eighteenth, nineteenth and twentieth centuries.
 What did it look like?
 What did people talk about?

-Gamle Bergen museum also provides the setting for several fantastic fun-filled days for the family, such as Midsummer Night, summerschool etc. With prior notice, it is possible to arrange tours outside of standard opening hours.
+Old Bergen Museum also provides the setting for several fantastic fun-filled days for the family, such as Midsummer Night, summerschool etc. With prior notice, it is possible to arrange tours outside of standard opening hours.

-Gamle Bergen is under development, and in a few years a new visitor centre will be opened which will further improve visitor's experience.
+Old Bergen Museum is under development, and in a few years a new visitor centre will be opened which will further improve visitor's experience.